 Jeffrey Bolek, Ph.D.

 This area of psychology involves treating a broad range of problems to promote recovery and healing.
 Some of the problems that rehabilitation psychologists treat may be mental or emotional, and they may include such things as depression, anxiety, developmental disabilities, and learning disabilities.
 Other problems that rehabilitation psychologists treat might be physical, such as addiction or chronic pain.
 Problems that rehabilitation psychologists treat might be chronic or acute, and they might also be genetic or acquired.
 The problem could be related to job stress, or family issues.
 Whatever the cause, something is not going right.
+Due to Covid-19 all sessions are by telehealth, over the internet.
+You can use your computer, or ipad or phone.

 Imagine living your life with an illness or disability that you can’t control, or imagine that your loved one had an illness or disability that made living life difficult.
 Imagine how agonizing it would be, how helpless you would feel.
 Rehabilitation psychology is a branch of psychology that focuses on treating individuals dealing with disabilities and problems that make living normal lives difficult.
 Professionals in this field try to help people with these types of problems adjust and work toward leading happy and healthy lives.